allenc125789/TurtleNAS/README.md

 +multiple files can be uploaded.

--need function for deleting files. possibly by assigning the array key needed to a checkbox id -learn javascript (AJAX) to create a true dynamic website, with dropdown menus and checkbox actions
+-need function for deleting files. possibly by assigning the array key needed to a checkbox id

+--learn javascript (AJAX) to create a true dynamic website, with dropdown menus and checkbox actions

 -need function to upload folders